2024 LES Young Artists of Color Fellowship

 Besides their importance as creative voices in the LES, young artists of color are underrepresented in the arts sector as a whole.
 Peer circles of support combined with opportunities to share work and learn from others can be a critical factor in moving their professional development forward.

-The 2024 LES Young Artists of Color Fellowship includes eight fellows: Cathleen (Cat) Luo, Christian Bachez, DJ SLID3, Grayson Izekiel Colbert, Jason Wang, Nayiel Walker, Sam Lee & Tasnuva Shehrin.
-The 2024 Fellowship is facilitated by Ari-Duong Nguyen and Mark Wilson.
+The 2024 LES Young Artists of Color Fellowship included eight fellows: Cathleen (Cat) Luo, Christian Bachez, DJ SLID3, Grayson Izekiel Colbert, Jason Wang, Nayiel Walker, Sam Lee & Tasnuva Shehrin.
+The 2024 Fellowship was facilitated by Ari-Duong Nguyen and Mark Wilson.

 Cat Luo